carbonatedgatorade/negativemirror/content/01 The World/01.02 Hubs/Brightmoon Manor.md

   - Hubs
   - Region3
 ---
 *How I recall! —proclaimed eldest Kadash,— no one else can remember those days, but I can, those days when Lateria was close enough to touch!
 When she was full: nights as bright as day, everything and everyone aglow in cream-colored light.
-She would float just above the surface of the water, and if you swam in her reflection you would soon lift to her gravity, a phosphorescent, gleaming tumble of light and water.*
+She would float just above the surface of the water, and if you swam in her reflection you would soon lift to her gravity; a phosphorescent, gleaming tumble of light and water.
+This was the way of the world, when it was still young.*